shashankvkt/ros_gui/README.md

     catkin_make

-A. Open a new terminal and type
+5.Open a new terminal and type

+    roscore